Why compare branches?

 Things to keep in mind

-• Always create a branch if you’re working on a new feature, bugfix, or experiment.
+- Always create a branch if you’re working on a new feature, bugfix, or experiment.
 This is true even if the bugfix or feature you’re adding seems insignificant or hardly noticeable.
-Try your best to avoid committing directly on the master branch.
+Try your best to avoid committing directly on the

-• When creating a topic branch, always base from the master branch.
+branch. - When creating a topic branch, always base from the

-• After completing a topic branch, merge your changes into your develop branch for testing.
-Remember, the develop branch is often a long lived branch.
-This branch is for testing features and bug fixes before pushing to master.
+branch is often a long lived branch.
+This branch is for testing features and bug fixes before pushing tomaster

-• Review and test all code before merging into the master.
+.
 We recommend using some form of quality assurance.
-For example, code reviews are helpful for double checking work, and mentoring inexperienced developers.
+For example, code reviews are helpful for double checking work, and mentoring inexperienced developers. - The

 Keep changes in sync